 I already have children at home so I can’t foster

 Many of our foster carers have their own children living with them and foster at the same time.
 This can be really rewarding and beneficial for your own children, as well as the foster children.

 We offer lots of great support to your own children, including a fun group where they can meet other foster carers’ children and take part in regular activities and events.

 Beth’s parents became foster carers when she was 17 and she shared some advice on how to involve your children in fostering, right from the beginning of the application process.
-Watch her story on our Foster carer stories webpage.
+Watch Beth's story

 I don’t have my own children so I can’t foster

 Although many foster carers do have their own children, this isn’t a requirement of becoming a foster carer.
 As long as you have other experience of working with or looking after children or young people, we’d love to hear from you.